 I am a software engineer.
 I earned my B.S. in Computer Science from Caltech in December 2010.

-A Hardware Accelerator for Protocol Buffers, Sagar Karandikar, Chris Leary, Chris Kennelly, Jerry Zhao, Dinesh Parimi, Borivoje Nikolic, Krste Asanovic, Parthasarathy Ranganathan, 54th IEEE/ACM International Symposium on Microarchitecture (MICRO 2021), October 2021 (to appear).
+A Hardware Accelerator for Protocol Buffers, Sagar Karandikar, Chris Leary, Chris Kennelly, Jerry Zhao, Dinesh Parimi, Borivoje Nikolic, Krste Asanovic, Parthasarathy Ranganathan, 54th IEEE/ACM International Symposium on Microarchitecture (MICRO 2021), October 2021.
+Paper

 Adaptive Huge-Page Subrelease for Non-moving Memory Allocators in Warehouse-Scale Computers, Martin Maas, Chris Kennelly, Khanh Nguyen, Darryl Gove, Kathryn S. McKinley, Paul Turner, International Symposium on Memory Management (ISMM '21), June 2021.
 Paper